 It is never easy to grow tropical plants at home.
-Moreover, developing a shade-loving tropical plant like the Caladium Candidum may seem outright challenging.
+Moreover, developing a shade-loving tropical plant like Caladium Candidum may seem challenging.

-Prized for their vibrant white-colored leaves spanning 12-30 inches, growing Candidum will require correct conditions at all times.
+Prized for their vibrant white-colored leaves spanning 12-30 inches, growing Candidum will require correct conditions.

 So stop worrying and go with the flow to ensure healthy foliage again the following season.

 Check out these fantastic tips to grow your Candidum at home with proper treatments for common plant-related problems.